-Note: Medical communication is a subset of health communication, which itself is a broad field that also includes communication relating to public health, health marketing and education, and political advocacy.
+Note: Medical communication is a subset of health communication, which itself is a broad field that also includes communication relating to public health, health marketing and education, political advocacy, and even communication between patients and providers.
 For example, educational content relating to nutrition, exercise, and general well-being (as opposed to specialized medical advice), women’s health advocacy materials, and public health policies all qualify as health communication.
 For more information on health communication as a discipline, please refer to our Health Communication Hub.

 Medical Science Liaisons and Clinical Scientists

 There are additional roles within the field of medical communication that typically require professionals to possess a doctorate degree in a medical field: for example, an MD, a PhD in biomedical sciences, or a PharmD.
 These positions include medical science liaisons (MSLs) and clinical scientists.
 MSLs combine medical or research expertise with strong communication and analytical skills to support the success of medical companies.
 They serve as research consultants, business analysts, and relationship builders for medical device, pharmaceutical, and biotechnology corporations.